localstack/docs/content/en/user-guide/aws/mwaa/index.md

 ### Access the Airflow UI

-Airflow UI can be accessed at the URL in the `WebserverUrl` attribute of the response of `GetEnvironment` operation.
+The Airflow UI can be accessed via the URL in the `WebserverUrl` attribute of the response of the `GetEnvironment` operation.
 The username and password are always set to `localstack`.

 {{< command >}}